 The Government aims to support the construction of residential developments in Bermuda’s Economic Empowerment Zones to increase the supply of quality, affordable residential accommodation, driving down rental costs.

-The Government seeks to stimulate growth in Bermuda’s economy, and in particular within the Island’s 3 Economic Empowerment Zones (EEZs – Northeast Hamilton, Somerset, and St. George’s), by widening the scope of potential investment through providing for the creation and support of Residential Approved Schemes.
-Notwithstanding the rich histories within these 3 zones, it is evident that additional investment is needed for the areas to reach their full potential economically, physically, and socially.
+The Government seeks to stimulate growth in Bermuda’s economy, particularly within the island’s 3 Economic Empowerment Zones (EEZs – Northeast Hamilton, Somerset, and St. George’s), by widening the scope of potential investments providing for the creation and support of Residential Approved Schemes.
+Notwithstanding the rich histories within these three zones, it is evident that additional investment is needed for the areas to reach their full potential economically, physically, and socially.
 As such, the Residential Approved Scheme initiative provides a mechanism by which the Government, the EEZ stakeholders, and the country can achieve this goal.
-Restrictions on land ownership have been removed – incentivizing a broadening of potential investments in the EEZs, and in doing so further diversifies the potential demand for residential developments, bringing economic growth to these locations.
+Restrictions on land ownership have been removed – incentivizing a broadening of potential investments in the EEZs, and in doing so, further diversifying the potential demand for residential developments, bringing economic growth to these locations.

-The goal is development without displacement with Bermudian EEZ landowners required to be incorporated in every approved scheme.
-As such, no scheme will be approved if the existing property owner is not involved in the proposed scheme in a tangible and impactful way.
+The goal is development without displacement, where Bermudian EEZ landowners must be incorporated in every approved scheme.
+As such, a scheme will only be approved if the existing property owner is involved in a tangible and impactful way.
 Every approved scheme will also create new jobs for Bermudians.
-For continued investment within the economic empowerment zones, land license fees associated with purchasing of the residential units will go into an EEZ community development and investment fund to assist with investing in the people and the programmes in the Zones.
+For continued investment within the economic empowerment zones, land license fees associated with purchasing the residential units will go into an EEZ community development and investment fund to assist with investing in the people and the programmes in the Zones.

 National Space Strategy